JohnDowson/CropReplant/README.md

 Planned on 2.1.x :

-- [x] Block harvest in no resource in inventory
+- [x] Block harvest if no resource in inventory
 - [x] Improve time display on plant with accurate time and color
 - [ ] Auto add new crop